ML-Stat/ML-Stat_Web/content/Overview.md

 - **Aim**: The Machine Learning and Statistics Conference (MLSTAT) is an academic conference that serves to facilitate scholarly exchange among domestic and international scholars in the fields of machine learning and statistics.
 Through fostering an academic culture that promotes the mutual development of machine learning and statistics, the conference aims to advance foundational disciplines such as data science and artificial intelligence, and thereby contribute to the development of related digital economic industries.
 - **Conference Sponsor**: 中国现场统计研究会机器学习分会.
 - **Conference Orgnizer**:\
-  School of Statistics, East China Normal University, 华东师范大学统计学院\
+  School of Statistics, East China Normal University\
-  Academy of Statistical and Interdisciplinary Sciences，East China Normal University, 华东师范大学统计交叉科学研究院\
+  Academy of Statistical and Interdisciplinary Sciences, East China Normal University\
-  Key Laboratory of Advanced Theory and Application in Statistics and Data Science - MOE, 统计与数据科学前沿理论及应用教育部重点实验室\
+  Key Laboratory of Advanced Theory and Application in Statistics and Data Science - MOE\
-  统计应用与理论研究创新引智基地
+  Statistical Application and Theoretical Research Overseas Expertise Introduction Center for Discipline Innovation
 ________________________________________

 <!--